syuzannaharutyunyan7/Quantum-Computing/README.md

 3. Suggest a system of qubits that describes the game, and define the game states and state vectors.

 In a quantum version of the game, each tiny part called a "qubit" could stand for a color in a specific spot of the code.
 The game's different situations would be like mixtures of these qubits, where each mix shows a potential combination of colors.
 Imagine if there are 6 colors and the code has 4 spots, we'd have 4 qubits each in a mix of 6 colors.
 Putting these mixes together, we get the overall situation.
-So, it's like putting together these tiny parts to show all the possible color combinations.

 4. Design quantum gates that implement the operations of the sequential classical algorithm.